Cary-Connolly/GC-Dual-State-Correction/README.md

  # Automated Remediation #

-Following the implementation of the Automated Detection the client should download the provided SCCM "MitigateV3_files-1.1.zip" Application
+Following the implementation of the Automated Detection the client should download the provided SCCM "MitigateV3_files-1.1.zip" Application from the Git repository.

 Client’s can manually target Users for remediation with the provided Application or they can create a dynamic SCCM Collection with the Application.
 A dynamic Collection will allow the client to target the Users who have returned a non-compliant status through the previous Baseline for the deployment of automatic remediation.